pith/pith-simple-games/ConnectFour/README.md

 #ConnectFour

-Old simple game to test websocket and canvas.
+Old projet to test websocket and canvas.
+The goal was to make a HTML5 multiplayer connect four.

 I don't remember if this version works or not...